avestic/avesta/README.md

 - **GraphQL** as the facade for the outside world and client applications (See [Why GraphQL]())

 Zeus is fully written in, and uses modern C#/.NET as its foundational platform.
-It makes heavy use of bleeding-edge C# features, including but not limited — the C# of even 5 years ago would not been a capable enough language to support Perseus's patterns:
+It makes heavy use of bleeding-edge C# features, including but not limited to the following:
 - Static interface members
 - Record types (+ features around immutability like the `with` keyword)
 - Source generators
 - Interceptors
 - Nested interface definitions
+The C# of even 5 years ago would not have been a capable enough language to support expressing Perseus's patterns.

 # Why NATS:
 NATS is Zeus's single most important piece of infrastructure.
 It alone powers and fulfills most of its infrastructure needs.